 As long as a home buyer qualifies for the existing terms of an FHA mortgage, they are able to assume the existing loan and its original interest rate.
 That means that as interest rates increase, your FHA loan makes your home a much more attractive option.
 Conventional loans do not provide this benefit.

-Both FHA loans and conventional 97 loans have limits on the amount of money you can borrow, though these limits are determined by different factors and sources.
+FHA and conventional 97 loans limit the amount of money you can borrow, though these limits are determined by different factors and sources.

 The FHA sets its limits based on the county in which the home being purchased is located, while conventional loan limits are subject to the conforming loan limit set each year by the Federal Housing Finance Agency.